Good Etiquette Guide for the Surviving Family – After the Funeral is Over

 Many of us dread the task of writing thank you notes.
 While it can be time-consuming, acknowledging the thoughtfulness of those who contributed to the celebration of the life of our loved one can give us the chance to connect with them one more time.

 If you need help getting started or ideas on what to say, visit our Sending Thank You Notes page.
 It is filled with helpful information to make your task easier.
+Also, check out our Collection of Thank You Cards.

 After the Funeral: Ashes (cremains, or cremated remains)